FarheenB/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
-Solutions to popular data structure and algorithms problems
+Solutions to popular data structure and algorithms problems from Leetcode, Geeksforgeeks, Interviewbit etc.